Shinichi Chan: Real Unión

 On 20 January 2023, it was announced that Chan would join Real Unión on loan until June 2024.

 On 21 January 2023, Chan made his debut for Real Unión B.

 On 11 February 2023, Chan made his debut for Real Unión in Primera Federación.

 On 18 February 2023, in his second game for Real Unión, Chan scored his first goal for the club in a 1–0 win against CD Calahorra, making him the first player from Hong Kong to score in any level of Spanish football.

 On 19 June 2023, it was announced that Chan would leave the club.

 Shanghai Shenhua

 On 17 June 2024, Chan joined Chinese Super League club Shanghai Shenhua.

 On 13 July 2024, Chan made his debut for the club in the Chinese Super League.

 Chan scored his first Chinese Super League goal against Nantong Zhiyun on 10 August 2024.

 International career

 Chan was also eligible to play for Japan, through his Japanese heritage from maternal side.

 Chan made his international debut against Chinese Taipei on 11 June 2019 at the age of only 16.
 He became the youngest player who has ever represented the national team.

 In May 2021, he was selected for the Hong Kong squad for the 2022 FIFA World Cup qualification held in Bahrain.

+On 12 October 2023, Chan scored his first international goal against Bhutan.

 On 26 December 2023, Chan was named in Hong Kong's squad for the 2023 AFC Asian Cup.

+On 31 May 2026, Chan was named the best Hong Kong Representative Team Player of the 2025-2026 season at the Hong Kong Top Footballer Awards.